thetron/css3buttons_rails_helpers/readme.md

 If you're using
 [formtastic](https://github.com/justinfrench/formtastic), you may
-experience issues with using css3buttons in your forms, because of the way the built-in formtastic styles modify default form buttons.
+experience issues with using css3buttons in your forms, due to the way the built-in formtastic styles modify default form buttons.
 In this instance, you can insert the following into your `formtastic_changes.css` stylesheet.